aws/aws-parallelcluster/docs/source/getting_started.rst

 Installing CfnCluster
 =====================

-The current working version is CfnCluster-0.0.20.
+The current working version is CfnCluster-|version|.
 The CLI is written in python and uses BOTO for AWS actions.
 You can install the CLI with the following commands, depending on your OS.

 Linux/OSX
 ---------